MarcDagher/Bound_Harmony/README.md

    <br></br>
 ### To Start the Laravel Server on LocalHost

-1. Rename your '.env.example' file to '.env'
+1. Go to laravel_bh directory

+     ```sh
+     cd laravel_bh
+     ```
 <br><br>
-2. Open your new .env file and make the necessary changes (App name, app key, database name...)
+2. Rename your '.env.example' file to '.env'
 <br><br>
+3. Open your new .env file and make the necessary changes (App name, app key, database name...)
+<br><br>
-3. Generate an application key:
+4. Generate an application key:

    ```sh
    php artisan key:generate
    ```

-4. Inside your .env file add your OPENAI_API_KEY and GOOGLE_PLACES_API_KEY <br><br>Note: Advice Screen and Suggestions Screen need these 2 keys.
+5. Inside your .env file add your OPENAI_API_KEY and GOOGLE_PLACES_API_KEY <br><br>Note: Advice Screen and Suggestions Screen need these 2 keys.

-5. Get Migrations
+6. Get Migrations

    ```sh
    php artisan migrate
    ```
-6. Seed Database: You can go to database/seeders/DatabaseSeeder and uncomment the lines you want to seed in the order they are written.
+7. Seed Database: You can go to database/seeders/DatabaseSeeder and uncomment the lines you want to seed in the order they are written.

    ```sh
    php artisan db:seed
    ```
-7. Run Server:
+8. Run Server:

      ```sh
      php artisan serve